 Whilst you can include full details of your referees if you want to, it’s completely acceptable to state that references are available upon request.
 Omitting the full details does have some advantages as your referee’s contact details may change without your knowledge.

-What to include in your CV when applying to the NHS
+What should I include in my CV when I’m applying to the NHS?

 The CV format expected by the NHS isn’t all that dissimilar to the general UK CV format.
 However, knowing what to include and the best way to present the information when applying for a position as an NHS doctor greatly increases your chance of receiving an interview invitation.